NCEAS/metacat/helm/admin/MetacatQuickRef.md

     kubectl get ingress -o yaml | egrep "(\- ip:)|(\- host:)"
     ```

-- [ ] Take down the legacy instance
+- [ ] Take down the legacy instance (and decommission later, as necessary)
 - [ ] Index only the newer datasets:

     ```shell